buchenberg/Prock/README.md

 You are winning!
 Now you have a route at http://localhost:5001/some/path that will respond with 200 OK `{"hello": "drunken master"}`.
 Build that sweet UI.

 ## Alternatives
-Drunken Master isn't the only mocking, proxying, inebriated kung fu master in town.
+Prock isn't the only mocking, proxying, inebriated kung fu master in town.
 There are viable alternative to accomplish some of the same.
 - [tweak](https://chromewebstore.google.com/detail/tweak-mock-and-modify-htt/feahianecghpnipmhphmfgmpdodhcapi?hl=en) is a Chrome extension that allows you to configure and return mocks right in the browser.
 Smart.
 - [Mock Server](https://github.com/mock-server/mockserver) is a more feature rich but similar approach written in Java